 Digital Nomad Friendly Cafe

 I would suggest the Vorhoelzer Forum but unfortunately, they don't have wifi and so I decided to pick this one right around the corner from my hostel.
-Coffee Fellows is kinda like Starbucks with mildly sweet coffee and very relaxed atmosphere.
+Coffee Fellows is kinda like Starbucks with mildly sweet coffee and a very relaxed atmosphere.
 The wifi is fast but limited usage time (2 - 3 hours) and only a few power outlets available.
 There are better cafes for digital nomads like Cafe Reed but that might be a bit to far away from the hostel.

 The Solo Traveler’s Journal is a series of posts by BucketListly where we will follow our founder, Pete Rojwongsuriya around the world as he singlehandedly travel alone and experience different cultures, people, and historical locations one country at a time.